 Again, this is a touchy subject, but there are lots of people out there with the word “marketing” in their job title who have little understanding of what marketing really is.
 Sometimes they are sales people, or people who have done really well at pulling together elements of marketing and achieved results.
 At worst, they are folk who have done a small element of promotional marketing, ie knocked up a great leaflet, and think that’s marketing.

 If this is what your organisation needs, that is absolutely fine.
 But make sure you know what you are hiring.
 It’s like thinking you’ve recruited a percussionist for your orchestra when actually, you’ve got someone who’s played drums at a few pub gigs…they could be good but not quite what you were after.
+I explore how to create your marketing team in this blog post.

 Need more help to avoid these mistakes?